-What to do with the Ashes of a Loved One
+What to do with the ashes after cremation

 After a loved one has been lost and then cremated, many people ask themselves, what do I do with the ashes?
 Traditionally, the ashes of a person would be kept in an urn and either be set into the earth or where allowed kept at home.

-Making a diamond from ashes costs no more than a regular burial with the associated grave maintenance and starts at approximately £3,000 for a 0.3 ct rough diamond from ashes.
-Ask us about financing your cremation diamond.
+Making a diamond from ashes costs no more than a regular burial with the associated grave maintenance and starts at £3,000 for a 0.3 ct rough diamond from ashes.
+Ask us about financing your cremation diamond up to £7,500.

 Algordanza offers six cuts for cremation diamonds; Radiant, Princess, Heart, Asscher, Brilliant and Emerald.
 Although Algordanza does not cut diamonds, we work closely with expert diamond cutters in London and around the world.